ivanblindyuk/kindapoetry/README.md

-This is kinda poetry web-site
+This is kinda poetry website